 Ah, Google Reader.
 Remember that gem?
 The RSS/Atom feed aggregator that Google deemed unnecessary and cast off into the void in 2013.
 They said it was a decline in usage, a desire to focus on social products like Google Plus.
 But as we watch the RSS phoenix rise from the ashes today, we can’t help but chuckle.

-Google Reader was more than an RSS aggregator—it was an oasis in the open-web desert, a bustling watering hole.
-It was the secret weapon of the web-literate, pulling together updates from their favorite corners of the Internet into one, easy-to-read layout.
+Google Reader was more than an RSS aggregator—an oasis in the open-web desert, a bustling watering hole.
+It was the web literate’s secret weapon, pulling updates from their favorite corners of the Internet into one easy-to-read layout.

 And what do we find today?
 RSS is not just alive; it’s kicking.
 As users scramble to escape the clutches of algorithm-driven feeds, they’re running back to RSS, a user-friendly sanctuary free from ad intrusions and manipulative algorithms.